KelvinHere/Yoga_Milestone_4/testing.md

 - **Valid requests**
     - GET: Request renders `checkout/checkout.html` with the checkout form and card payment option
     - POST: Request with correct field entries and card details creates an OrderForm and associated LineItems
-    - STRIPE: When processing the order, when stripe returns a patmentIntent.status = succeeded, the order form will be submit to the checkout view and the cusotmer will have access to their purchases (see checkout success below).
+    - STRIPE: When processing the order, when stripe returns a webhook with patmentIntent.status = succeeded, the order form will be submit to the checkout view and the cusotmer will have access to their purchases (see checkout success below).
-    - On a complete order an email is sent with an order confirmation to the email input on the checkout page.
+    - A complete order sends an email with an order confirmation to the email input on the checkout page.

 - **Error and Invalid request handling**
     - Accesing while logged out redirectes to the sign in page
-    - GET:  Users who manually go to checkout with nothing in their basket are redirected home with the error message "Your basket is empty"
+    - GET:  Manually going to checkout with nothing in the basket, redirectes home with the error message "Your basket is empty"
-    - POST:  Users who submit an invalid basket are redirected back to the checkout page with the error "There was an error with your form, no charges have been made."
+    - POST:  Submitting an invalid basket redirects back to the checkout page, with the error "There was an error with your form, no charges have been made."
-    - POST:  While the order form and its associated lineitems are being created, If a lesson does not exist they are warned of that on the checkout success page
+    - POST:  While the order form and its associated lineitems are being created, If a lesson does not exist a warning is generated on the checkout success page
-    - STRIPE: Invalid card details fetch stripe error messages and display them below the card field
+    - STRIPE: Invalid card details fetch stripe error messages and display them below the card field and do not allow checkout submission
     - STRIPE: If the user closes the browser or there is an issue before the app receives the STRIPE paymentIntent, the OrderForm will not be created, but the checkout.webhook_handler.py will listen for the stripe webhook and create the OrderForm there instead.

 2. **checkout_success**
 - **Valid requests**
-    - Renders `checkout/checkout_success.html` with confirmation of order and order details
+    - Given a valid order id, renders the checkout success page, with confirmation of order, order details, and buttons to start the lessons purchased.

 - **Error and Invalid request handling**
     - Accesing while logged out redirectes to the sign in page
-    - Users who pass invalid order numbers are redirected home with the error message "This order was not found, please contact {settings.DEFAULT_FROM_EMAIL} for support."
+    - Passing invalid order number redirects home, with the error message "This order was not found, please contact {settings.DEFAULT_FROM_EMAIL} for support."
-    - Users who try to view someone else's order number through this view are given the error message "This order does not belong to this account, if this is a mistake please contact {settings.DEFAULT_FROM_EMAIL} for support."
+    - Passing someone elses order number redirects home , with the error message "This order does not belong to this account, if this is a mistake please contact {settings.DEFAULT_FROM_EMAIL} for support."

 3. **attach_basket_to_intent**
 - **Valid requests**